vdhicts/csr-generator/README.md

 ### Generate CSR

 To generate the CSR, generate the private key and create the subject fields first.
-The generator will return false when failed or an instance of `OpenSSLCertificateSigningRequest`.
+The generator will return null when failed or an instance of `Csr`.

 ```php
 $subjectFields = new SubjectFields(